 Ahoy from Lizard Point, Britain’s Most Southerly Location: Earlier this month hubby and I spent a week in Cornwall for work.
 We explored the fascinating heritage communication sites around Lizard Point, mainland Britain’s most southerly location!
 Here’s where I not only had a cup of coffee admiring the stunning views from Britain’s most southerly café, but also followed in Tolkien’s footsteps who had a special relationship with Cornwall.

 A Typical Work Day in the Life of Dutch Girl in London: It might spoil the mysterious image some people might have of me, but in this blog post I described what a regular work day looks like for me.
 I was quite overwhelmed by the number of responses afterwards (as you could read earlier).

 The Tide Is High and It’s Coming For You – Welcome to Greenwich Peninsula: After having sworn secrecy about hubby’s involvement in this upcoming high-profile event in London, I could fiiiiiiinally tell you all about it.
 It’s taking place during the first two weekends of July in London’s brand-new hot destination.
 Check out the post to get the inside scoop!

 Street art in Singapore?

 Oh YES!
 I had never expected it, but I discovered there’s a flourishing street art scene in Singapore.
 Of course these artworks are all made with the approval of the authorities so don’t expect some guerrilla painters at work here.
 But still, the fact that you can find dozens murals all around this strict Asian city-state is quite remarkable.

-I shared some photos of these stunning artworks in my Singapore street art guide on my travel blog Done That Been There this month.
+I shared some photos of these stunning artworks in my Singapore street art guide on my cultural travel blog Miss Travel Clogs this month.